The Garden Grazer

 January 18, 2016 at 9:53 pm

+Hello, Leslie!
 Fresh lemon juice or another vinegar like apple cider would be a great substitute.

 Reply

-12. Shlandrea Jackson
+17. Shlandrea Jackson says

 September 17, 2015 at 4:16 am

-Just made this made this for dinner tonight and It was awesome!!!!!!
+Just made this made this for dinner tonight and it was awesome!
 Very light on the tummy and fulfilling at the same time.
 I added almonds to mine.

 Reply